binalyze/acme-labs/README.md

 - **Message queuing** for distributed applications
 - **Enterprise applications** for real-world scenarios

-Perfect for security research, development, testing, learning, and proof of concepts.
+Perfect for PoVs, demos, research, development, testing, learning, and proof of concepts.

 ## Services